 Upper Baraka Gardens and lower Baraka Gardens imparts the best scenic views throughout Malta to its viewer.
 It situates near Valletta.
-In the Lower Baraka Gardens, you will stroll the elegant gardens and photographable temples.
-The Lower Baraka is small in the area instead of the Upper Baraka Gardens.
+You will stroll the elegant gardens and photographable temples in the Lower Baraka Gardens The Lower Baraka is small in the area instead to the Upper Baraka Gardens.

 The Upper Baraka Gardens grants sight over the three beautiful cities.
 It occupies a large area with walkways that seem theatrical.
-Here you will take a look at armaments, which are used to salute the overseas vessels.
-The best part to know is, it still operates and triggers at noon.
+Here you will take a look at armaments, which are used to salute overseas vessels.
+The best part to know is it still operates and triggers at noon.

 3. HMS Maori; Best for Diving

-Malta has one thing unique: the military weaponry, which is the ruins of the Second World War, and the self-created reefs can easily astonish visitors.
+Malta has one unique thing: military weaponry, the ruins of the Second World War, and the self-created reefs that can easily astonish visitors.

 4. The Lascaris War Rooms

-After viewing these rooms, you will know how much Malta had utilized it as a place of headquarters in WW2 from Britishers.
+After viewing these rooms, you will know how much Malta had utilized them as a place of headquarters for WW2 Britishers.
 The Lascaris War Rooms represent the militant history and their strategic plans to defend Malta.